g1eb/angular-datetime-inputs/README.md

 | on-close | Handler function that is fired on close of the edit popover | none | no |
 | css-class | custom css class name for datetime presentation | none | no |

+## Datetime range

+If you are looking for a range input of datetime objects, check out [angular-datetime-range](https://github.com/g1eb/angular-datetime-range)

 ## Dependencies

 * [AngularJS](https://angularjs.org/)